SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 To have the AWS Glue crawler create two separate tables, set the crawler to have two data sources, `s3://bucket01/folder1/table1/` and `s3://bucket01/folder1/table2`, as shown in the following procedure\.

+### Identity and Access Management in Athena<a name="identity-and-access-management-in-athena"></a>

+Amazon Athena uses AWS Identity and Access Management \(IAM\) policies to restrict access to Athena operations\.

+To run queries in Athena, you must have the appropriate permissions for the following:
++ Athena API actions including additional actions for Athena [workgroups](workgroups.md)\.
++ Amazon S3 locations where the underlying data to query is stored\.
++ Metadata and resources that you store in the AWS Glue Data Catalog, such as databases and tables, including additional actions for encrypted metadata\.

+If you are an administrator for other users, make sure that they have appropriate permissions associated with their user profiles\.

 ## AWS IoT

 AWS IoT Architecture: